luislozanogmia/macos-electron-accessibility-fix/README.md

 Automation tools consistently fail when accessing UI elements in Electron applications on macOS with error -25212 (kAXErrorCannotComplete):

-❌ Works in testing, fails in production ← If this is happening to you, this repository solves it ❌ 60-80% failure rates in production environments
+❌ Works in testing, fails in production ← If this is happening to you, this repository solves it ❌ 60-80% failure rates in tested environments
 ❌ Manual warm-up scripts needed before automation
 ❌ No reliable programmatic solution existed... until now